top of page

 SERIES III: OLD MASTERS OF A.I.

-LEONARDO’S SECRET: Merging his two greatest inventions of computing and generative A.I., Leonardo DaVinci conceived a Renaissance passenger airliner from his flying machine and his Mona Lisa with an empathic prompt: “Make a portrait of Giaconda’s sickly wife and give the poor woman an enigmatic smile.”
+LEONARDO’S SECRET: Perhaps by merging two unheralded inventions of computing and generative A.I., DaVinci may have conceived a Renaissance passenger airliner from his flying machine and his Mona Lisa with an empathic prompt: “Make a portrait of Giaconda’s sickly wife and give the poor woman an enigmatic smile.”

 m